aruba/aruba-central-ansible-role/README.md

 The variables that should be defined in your inventory for your Aruba Central account are:

-- `ansible_host`: Base URL path for API-gateway on Aruba Central in FQDN format
+- `ansible_host`: Cluster-specific base URL path for API Gateway on Aruba Central in FQDN format, which can be found from the base url of the API Documentation page on API Gateway
 - `ansible_connection`: Must always be set to  `httpapi`
 - `ansible_network_os`: Must always be set to  `aruba_central`
 - `ansible_httpapi_use_ssl`: Must always be set to  `True`